openziti/ziti-doc/docusaurus/docs/learn/quickstarts/browzer/index.md

 * an OpenZiti Overlay Network is available and has been configured with alternative server certs
 * an OIDC Provider and the ability to define applications/clients for the provider
 * a wildcard certificate from a 3rd party verifiable CA
+* you have signed up with Chrome's "origin trials" to allow the BrowZer bootstrapper to automatically enable [JSPI](https://v8.dev/blog/jspi) for your BrowZer users.
+See [the chrome-origin-trials](./chrome-origin-trials.md) for more detail

 ### OIDC Prerequisites